mrgargsir/HEWPExcelADDins/README.md

 5. **Feet ⇄ Meter Converter** – Convert  imperial to metric unit with one click.
 6. **Meter ⇄ Feet Converter** – Convert  metric to imperial unit with one click.
 7. **Toggle Sign** – Instantly switch selected values between positive and negative.
+8. **Steel Weight Calculator** – Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell .
-8. **Formulas To Constant** – Convert all formulas in the sheet to static values.
+9. **Formulas To Constant** – Convert all formulas in the sheet to static values.
+10. **Insert Rows** – Insert any number of rows at selected cell.
+11. **Copy Active Sheet** – Make any number of copies of active sheet.
-9. **Multiply and Get Quantity** – Multiply dimensions (length × breadth × depth) and Numbers .
+12. **Multiply and Get Quantity** – Multiply dimensions (length × breadth × depth) and Numbers.
-10. **Total Quantity + Unit Converter** – Do Total of One item quantities and put in below row then auto convert to metric units where required and put in below row of total.
+13. **Total Quantity + Unit Converter** – Do Total of One item quantities and put in below row then auto convert to metric units where required and put in below row of total.
-11. **Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from HSR (Haryana Schedule of Rates) and insert for each item.
+14. **Rate & Description Fetcher** – Automatically pull Unit, Rates, Rate Type, and Descriptions from HSR (Haryana Schedule of Rates) and insert for each item.
-12. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
+15. **Amount Calculator** – Compute amounts by multiplying rate × quantity.
 Also auto-calculates GST, contingency, and grand total with full sheet formatting.
-13. **Auto Serial Numbering** – Dynamically apply serial numbers to each item.
+16. **Auto Serial Numbering** – Dynamically apply serial numbers to each item.
 Numbers auto-update on insert/delete.
-14. **Steel Weight Calculator** – Convert running meters Rebar Length to kilograms based on entered diameter and put this value below of selected total row cell .
+17. **Auto Round Off** – Dynamically apply round off formula to each selected cell.
+Existing Round off auto-update on apply.
-15. **Steel Summary Generator** – Create a steel usage summary below the current sheet.
+18. **Steel Summary Generator** – Create a steel usage summary in bottom of Bill/Estimate.
-16. **Bill Summary** – Generate a complete summary in a new sheet, next to active sheet.
-If a portal-downloaded summary is open, it auto fetch ,compares and highlights differences.
+19. **Bill Summary** – Generate a complete summary in a new sheet, next to active sheet.
+If a portal-downloaded summary is open, it auto fetch ,compares and highlights differences. it also works for Variation with DNIT QTY.
-17. **Quantity of Materials Summary** – Generate a complete Consumption summary in a new sheet, next to active sheet.
+20. **Consumption Table** – Generate a complete Consumption summary in a new sheet, next to active sheet.
+21. **Quantity of Materials Summary** – Generate a complete Consumption summary in bottom of Bill/Estimate.

 ---